grootste/grootste/README.md

 ## 🚀 About Me

 I'm a **Senior QA Automation Engineer** with **4+ years of experience** building test automation frameworks, integrating AI into QA pipelines, and shipping quality software at scale.
-Currently at **Propertystack Software** (Brisbane, AU), where I architect Playwright-based frameworks powered by AI agents for test planning, script generation, and self-healing locator strategies.
+I architect Playwright-based frameworks powered by AI agents for test planning, script generation, and self-healing locator strategies.

-I hold a **B.Tech in Computer Science & Engineering** from **Vellore Institute of Technology (2021)**, and my APS certificate has been evaluated for graduate study in Germany.
+I hold a **B.Tech in Computer Science & Engineering** from **Vellore Institute of Technology (2021)**

-- 🔭 Currently building **AI-augmented QA frameworks** with Playwright + AI Agents at Propertystack
 - 🧠 Research interests: **Intelligent Systems · Robotics · HPC/CUDA · AI-Driven Software Engineering**
 - 🎓 Pursuing **graduate studies** in Software Engineering / Intelligent Systems
 - 🌍 Based in **Kathmandu, Nepal** | Working remotely with global teams